-- a) On lands designated Residential Low Density, single-detached and semidetached dwellings may be permitted. - b) Notwithstanding Subsection 8.3.3(1) a) of this Plan, other forms of attached, ground-oriented dwellings may be considered by the City on lands designated Residential Low Density, through a site-specific Zoning By-Law Amendment, subject to the fulfillment of the following criteria: - (i) the development does not exceed the density established in Subsection 8.3.3(1) c) of this Plan; - (ii) the development form is compatible with the surrounding area; - (iii) the development form is respectful of the physical character of the neighbourhood; and - (iv) the development includes the provision of a functional amenity area at grade. - c) On lands designated Residential Low Density, development shall be permitted to a maximum density of twenty-five (25) units per net hectare. - d) On lands designated Residential Low Density, the maximum height of development shall be established through the implementing Zoning By-Law. - e) On lands designated Residential- Low Density, in addition to the criteria contained in Subsection 12.1.7(2) of this Plan, the following criterion shall be considered when evaluating minor variance applications for increased height: - (i) the maximum building height should be comparable to the average height of the highest points of the rooflines of existing residential buildings on the immediately adjoining properties sharing lot lines with the lands under application.
+- a) On lands designated Residential Low Density, single-detached and semidetached dwellings may be permitted. - b) Notwithstanding Subsection 8.3.3(1) a) of this Plan, other forms of attached, ground-oriented dwellings may be permitted-considered by the City on lands designated Residential Low Density, through a site-specific Zoning By-Law Amendment, subject to the fulfillment of the following criteria: - (i) -the development does not exceed the density established in Subsection 8.3.3(1) c) of this Plan; - (ii) the development form is compatible with the surrounding area; - (iii) the development form is respectful of the physical character of the neighbourhood; and, - (iv) the development includes the provision of a functional amenity area at grade. - (i)-provided that these forms meet the density as specified in Subsection 8.3.3(1) c) of this Plan, and provided that the development form is compatible with the surrounding area and respectful of the physical character of the neighbourhood, including the provision of a functional common amenity area at grade. - b)c) On lands designated Residential Low Density, development shall be permitted to a maximum density of twenty-five (25) units per net hectare. - c)d) On lands designated Residential Low Density, the maximum height of development shall be established through the implementing Zoning By-Law. - d)e) On lands designated Residential- Low Density, in addition to the criteria contained in Subsection 12.1.7(2) of this Plan, the following criterion shall be considered when evaluating minor variance applications for increased height: - (i) the maximum building height should be comparable to the average height of the highest points of the rooflines of existing residential buildings on the immediately adjoining properties sharing lot lines with the lands under application.

-a) Orchard Community: Notwithstanding the policies of Subsections 8.3.3(1) a) to d) of this Plan, within the area bounded by Upper Middle Road to the south, Bronte Creek Valley to the east, Dundas Street and the CN rail line to the north and Appleby Line to the west, known as the Orchard Community, the maximum density of development on lands designated Residential - Low Density shall be thirty (30) units per net hectare.
-The permitted housing forms in the low and medium density areas shall include predominantly
+a) Orchard Community: Notwithstanding the policies of Subsections 8.3.3(1) a) to d) of this Plan, on lands in within the area bounded by Upper Middle Road to the south, Bronte Creek Valley to the east, Dundas Street and the CN rail line to the north and Appleby Line to the west, known as the Orchard Community, the maximum density of development on lands designated Residential - Low Density shall be thirty (30) units per net hectare.
+The permitted housing forms in the low and medium density areas shall include predominantly single-detached and semi-detached units, townhouses and street townhouses; duplexes, three-plexes and four-plexes are also permitted.

-- single-detached and semi-detached units, townhouses and street townhouses; duplexes, three-plexes and four-plexes are also permitted. - b) Alton Community: Notwithstanding the policies of Subsection 8.3.3(1) c) of this Plan, within the area by Dundas Street to the south, Highway No. 407 to the north and west and Bronte Creek to the east, known as the Alton Community, the maximum density of development on lands designated Residential Low Density shall be thirty (30) units per net hectare.
+b) Alton Community: Notwithstanding the policies of Subsection 8.3.3(1) c) of this Plan, on lands in the Alton Community, within the area by Dundas Street to the south, Highway No. 407 to the north and west and Bronte Creek to the east, known as the Alton Community, the maximum density of development on lands designated Residential - Low Density shall be thirty (30) units per net hectare.